Emergency Management Victoria (EMV) is a statutory entity led by the Emergency Management Commissioner and the Chief Executive.

 It plays a key role in implementing the Victorian Government’s emergency management reform agenda.

 EMV is an integral part of the emergency management sector and shares responsibility with a range of agencies, organisations and departments for ensuring the system of emergency management in Victoria is sustainable, effective and community focussed.

 Directorates within EMV

 The Operational Coordination business unit directly supports the Emergency Management Commissioner’s legislated responsibilities regarding:

 - marine and road rescue

-Emergency Management Sector Investment, Performance & Reform
+Emergency Management Sector Performance and Reform

 The Emergency Management Sector Investment, Performance and Reform business unit oversees three key areas to support portfolio emergency services organisations:

 The unit works collaboratively across the emergency management sector to enable reform and deliver sustainable, traceable and measurable investment in the emergency management sector that has a tangible impact on the Victorian community.

 The Emergency Management Strategy business unit leads whole of sector policy development, strategy and major projects that deliver social, environmental and economic outcomes for the sector.
 The business unit also leads and develops legislative and regulatory changes, and provides policy advice to the Emergency Management Commissioner, Minister for Police and Emergency Services and government.
 It also supports to the Minister in their Cabinet, parliamentary and national roles.